 Water is at the center of economic and social development; it is vital to maintain health, grow food, manage the environment, and create jobs.
-Despite water’s importance, over 783 million people in the world are still without access to improved water sources.
+Despite water’s importance, over 663 million people in the world still lack access to improved drinking water sources.

 However, increasing access is not enough.
 The Sustainable Development Goals (SDGs) on Water and Sanitation proposes a broader agenda: By 2030, universal and equitable access to safe and affordable drinking water for all, and access to adequate and equitable sanitation and hygiene for all and end open defecation, paying special attention to the needs of women and girls and those in vulnerable situations.
 This new goal reflects the growing importance of water and sanitation as a human right.
 Additional targets that go beyond access are also being considered, such as improving water quality by reducing pollution, and substantially increasing water-use efficiency.